GateNLP/gateplugin-Python/docs/PythonPr.md

   is created and filled with a python code template.

-If file URL is specified and the file is writable, the file can be changed and edited within GATE by double clicking on the processing resource.
-See [PythonFileEditor]
+If file URL is specified and the file is writable, the file can be changed and edited within GATE by double clicking the processing resource in the GUI.
+See [Python Editor](python-editor)

 ### PythonPr Runtime Parameters